Latest Show

 How can I get these extra channels on my Freeview box or TV set?

 If you want to get G.O.L.D and Home, you need to buy a Top Up TV Anytime set-top box.
-These are available from Argos., or cheaper if you buy direct from www.topuptv.com.
+These are available from direct from www.topuptv.com.

 If you have a TV set or a Freeview box with a subscription card slot, you can't use this to get Top Up TV - you need a Top Up TV Anytime box.